Frequently Asked Questions

 - Assistance in working with various CU Boulder administrative offices

-- Advising regarding opportunities and pathways for financing study abroad
+- Advising regarding opportunities and pathways for financing education abroad

 - Continued registration as a full-time student at CU Boulder

 - Additional support during your students' time abroad

 - A guarantee to for the coursework your student takes abroad to appear on the CU Boulder degree audit and count toward the overall degree hoursdegree (unless it is above the 45 hours of credit allowed in one department or it is a subject for which CU Boulder does not give credit)